7 Tips To Fix Yellow Toenails

 You can also use baking soda for bleaching yellow nails and for restoring their natural color as well.
 For a moisturizing effect also, you can mix the baking soda with water and olive oil.
 Mix one teaspoon of lemon juice, half a teaspoon of olive oil, and one tablespoon of baking soda into a thick paste.
 Then use a soft toothbrush to rub the mixture onto your nails and allow the paste to sit for around five minutes.
 Then use warm water to rinse it off and repeat this application every two weeks until the nails are not yellow anymore.

-Toothpaste can be used along with a whitening agent, like baking soda or hydrogen peroxide to treat yellow fingernails or toenails.
-The same ingredients that are used for whitening teeth might work on mild yellow stains on nails also.
-Apply a thin layer of toothpaste onto your nails and allow it to sit for around 5 to 10 minutes.
+Toothpaste can be used, along with a whitening agent like baking soda or hydrogen peroxide, to treat yellow fingernails or toenails.
+The same ingredients that are used for whitening the teeth might work on mild yellow stains on the nails also.
+Apply a thin layer of toothpaste onto your nails and allow it to sit for around five to ten minutes.
 Scrub gently with a nail brush and then take the toothpaste off using a cotton ball that has been soaked in water.
 This method can be repeated two to three times a week.

-Hydrogen peroxide may bleach your nails to clarity.
+Hydrogen peroxide may bleach your nails to make them clear.
 It is especially helpful for nails that are discolored from nail polish, smoking, or a condition where they are still yellow after other treatments are used.
 However, for fungal infections, it isn't recommended.
 For that, you will need to have a way to get to the problem's actual root, and after that has been dealt with, your nails should return to their natural appearance.